hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

    - In steps c and d, use the URL for your SV's *wallet* UI.
      If you're using the ingress configuration of this runbook, that would be ``https://wallet.sv.svc.YOUR_HOSTNAME``.

-7. Create an Auth0 Application for the directory web UI.
+7. Create an Auth0 Application for the CNS web UI.
    Repeat all steps described in step 5, with following modifications:

-   - In step b, use ``Directory web UI`` as the name of your application.
+   - In step b, use ``CNS web UI`` as the name of your application.
-   - In steps c and d, use the URL for your SV's *directory* UI.
+   - In steps c and d, use the URL for your SV's *CNS* UI.
-     If you're using the ingress configuration of this runbook, that would be ``https://directory.sv.svc.YOUR_HOSTNAME``.
+     If you're using the ingress configuration of this runbook, that would be ``https://cns.sv.svc.YOUR_HOSTNAME``.

 8. (Optional) Similarly to the ledger API above, the default audience is set to ``https://canton.network.global``.
     If you want to configure a different audience to your APIs, you can do so by creating new Auth0 APIs with an identifier set to the audience of your choice.
 For example,